europeana/alchemy-contentful-migration/README.md

 node images.js
 ```

-It will maintain a log of the images previously migrated in tmp/images.json and
+The sys ID of the asset will be derived from the MD5 hash of the Alchemy picture
-so can be stopped and resumed without starting over.
+UID, and only be stored if it does not already exist, so can be stopped and
+resumed without starting over.

 ### Entries